pineconedata/pineconedata.github.io/_posts/2024-06-28-basketball-data-exploration.md

 plt.title('Correlation Heatmap of Player Statistics') plt.show()
 ```

 ![png](/assets/img/posts/2024-06-28-basketball-data-exploration/output_30_0.png)

 Just like the previous matrix, we can see that there's a diagonal line of `1.00` values and the values are mirrored across that diagonal line of `1.00` values.
 The correlation coefficient between two pointers made and two pointers attempted is even stronger (`0.95`) than field goals made and attempted, so these two values are also strongly correlated.

+### Correlation Matrix of All Selected Features

 Now that we understand a bit more about correlation matrices, we're ready to create the full chart.

 ```python